 Countdown to move-in

 This is it—your official countdown to move-in and New Student Orientation at Earlham!
-On this webpage, you’ll find information about all of the things you need to check off before arriving on campus, as well as how to prepare for your arrival in August.
+On this webpage, you’ll find information about everything you’ll need to check off before arriving on campus, as well as how to prepare for your arrival in August.

 We can’t wait to see you on campus this fall, Earlhamite!
 Here are some important dates to put on your calendar: